 Not at all.
 If you’ve never coloured hair before, balayage is the ideal option for upgrading your hair colour.
 Although blonde balayage is the go-to shade, you can experiment with most colours and incorporate a mix of multi-tonal shades to add depth and texture to hair for an effortlessly cool look.

 How long does it take to do in the salon?

 As balayage involves lightly hand-painting the surface of the hair, it depends on how many highlights you are opting for.
 A simple few highlights can take 45 minutes whereas a layered balayage can take up to three hours.
 Book in for a consultation with your colourist to discuss the best option for you, and they can advise how long the process will take.

-As balayage grows out naturally, it takes a lot less maintenance than a traditional full head of colour.
-In between salon visits - which are usually between 12-14 weeks - look after your balayage with products to cleanse and reveal bautiful highlights.
+As this technique grows out naturally, it takes a lot less maintenance than a traditional full head of colour.
+If you're wondering how to maintain balayage, look after it with products to cleanse and reveal beautiful highlights.
 Our best shampoo for blonde balayage is the Sheer Blonde Highlight Moisturising Shampoo.
 It hydrates the hair and reactivates dull, faded highlights.

 Avoid the tone turning brassy with a purple shampoo such as the John Frieda Violet Crush Intensive Purple Shampoo, which you can use weekly to maintain that salon-fresh colour.
 Check out our article on how to use purple shampoo if you're unfamiliar with the magic of the kind of shampoo.

 As balayage involves bleaching hair, it’s essential to maintain healthy hair with a weekly deep conditioning treatment.
 Apply a repairing mask such as the Frizz Ease Miraculous Recovery Deep Conditioner, concentrating on the ends to return severely distressed hair to a healthy, smooth state.